-The Issuer's consolidated annual accounts for the financial years ended 31 December 2021 and 31 December 2022, the consolidated interim financial statements as of 30 June 2023 and the individual annual accounts of the issuer for the fiscal year ended on 31 December 2022, are attached as Schedule 2 to the Information Memorandum.
+The Issuer's consolidated annual accounts for the financial years ended 31 December 2022 and 31 December 2023 and the consolidated interim financial statements as of 30 June 2024, are attached as Schedule 2 to the Information Memorandum.

 KPMG Auditores, S.L. with corporate address at Paseo de la Castellana, 259 C, Madrid and registered in R.O.A.C.
-(Registro Oficial de Auditores de Cuentas) with number S0702 has audited the consolidated annual accounts of Ecoener corresponding to the financial years ended 31 December 2022 and 31 December 2021 in both cases, issuing unqualified opinions.
+(Registro Oficial de Auditores de Cuentas) with number S0702 has audited the consolidated annual accounts of Ecoener corresponding to the financial year ended 31 December 2022, issuing an unqualified opinion.